-- 1. It is the student's responsibility to inform the instructor of a desire to remediate within 48 hours of a completed exam, assignment or project.
+- 1. It is the student's responsibility to inform the instructor of a desire to remediate by midnight on the 2nd day following a completed examination, assignment, or project.
 Students who request remediation will consult with faculty for additional resources to help them master course concepts that appear to be deficient. - 2.
 Failure to inform faculty of an intent to remediate in a timely manner will mean the student has declined remediation. - 3.
 The student will consult with the course instructor to form a collaborative remediation plan that will define what will be required for "successful" remediation.
 In all cases, "successful" remediation constitutes the acquisition of defined knowledge and/or skills measured objectively in a manner and at a time to be determined at the discretion of the course instructor.